circuitvalley/chc5_sensor_v4l2_drivers/imx283/README.md

 Tuning for this sensor exists upstream in libcamera for both RP1 and unicam, but has never been exercised here because the module does not probe.

-## Status and known gaps

-**This sensor does not currently work on a Raspberry Pi.** The module never acknowledges on I2C on the Pi connector: both camera buses read back empty with the regulator on, after reseating the flex twice and a fresh boot.
-It is suspected the board needs a host-supplied clock or a driven reset that the Pi connector does not provide.
-This is an open hardware question, not a driver fault, and the rest of this page is untested as a result.